biloshkurskyi-ss/flutter_exercises/README.md

 2. Create a constant variable for pi (3.14159) and use it in a function that calculates the area of a circle given its radius.
 3. Write a function that takes a list of mixed data types (int, double, String, etc.) and prints the type of each element at runtime.
 4. Create a function that accepts a list of String representations of numbers, converts them to integers, and then calculates their sum.
-5. Write a function that accepts two numbers (one int and one double) and returns their sum, difference, product, and quotient as a tuple (using mixed-type operators).
+5. Write a function that accepts two numbers (one int and one double) and returns their sum, difference, product, and quotient as a *tuple (check info about it).
 6. Write a function that accepts two strings as input, and demonstrates the following:
     1. - Using single-quotes and double-quotes.
 Explanation: function('string_1', "string_2")
     2. - Concatenating the strings using the + operator and the addAll method